open-e/JovianDSS-Proxmox/README.md

 ## Installing/Uninstalling

-Installatiuon can be done by `make` utilit inside source code folder
+Installation can be done by `make` inside source code folder

 ```bash
 make install